Understanding Eye Strain

-Just like muscles fatigue and strain through overuse during exercise, heavy lifting and even yard work, so too can eye muscles suffer fatigue and strain through overuse.
-And just like leg, back or arm muscles need time to rest and recuperate after times of extensive strain, eye muscles also need rest.
+Just like muscles fatigue and strain through overuse during exercise, heavy lifting, and yard work, eye muscles can also fatigue and strain with overuse.
+Also, just like leg, back, and arm muscles need time to rest and recuperate after extensive use, eye muscles also need time to rest.

 Signs of severe eye fatigue include:

 - Sore eyes

 - Trouble focusing, double vision, or blurred vision

 - Neck, shoulder, and back pain